neogeo-technologies/mra/docs/mra-reference.md

 This section describes the REST configuration API.

 It is in process of writing...
-Nevertheless, you could refer to the GeoServer Rest API documentation cause MRA was designed to offer compatibility with this model.
-You will also find few _docstrings_ by reading the code, especially the module `server.py` which defines the URL mapping infrastructure and HTTP methods used by the REST API.

 ### Compatibility with GeoServer REST API

-MapServer REST API was designed to offer compatibility with the GeoServer REST API model because we believe that both should be able to communicate...
+MapServer REST API was designed to offer compatibility with the GeoServer REST API model because we believe that both should be able to communicate.
 These two concepts should not be viewed as being mutually opposed.
 On the contrary, they can be mutually rewarding.
 This was helpful for us.
 So this can be used more widely.

-The pre-existence of GeoServer REST API obliges us to make choices, and hence depart from the MapServer model in favor of the GeoServer model.
+The pre-existence of GeoServer REST API obliges us to make choices, and hence depart from the MapServer logic in favor of the GeoServer model.
-And that does not mean to say that it would be the best way to control MapServer.
+That does not mean to say that it would be the best way to control MapServer.
-However, despite these still substantial differences between the two softwares,
+However, despite the substantial differences between the two softwares, MapServer REST API help to a certain extent to reduce the gap.

+MapServer REST API is not fully compatible with GeoServer.
+Either do we believe that it makes much sense to include elements which does not affect the good functioning of services provided.

-### Workspaces, data stores & featuretypes, coverage stores & coverages
+### Mapfiles & Workspaces, data stores, featuretypes, coverage stores, coverages

-A workspace is a grouping of data stores and coverage stores.
+In GeoServer, a workspace is a grouping of data stores and coverage stores.

 A data store is a source of spatial data that is vector based.
 It can be a file such as a _shapefile_ or a database such as _PostGIS_.